Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 590 should theoretically be a lot better than the Radeon R9 M395X in general. (explain)
+Memory BandwidthThe GeForce GTX 590, in theory, should be quite a bit faster than the Radeon R9 M395X overall. (explain)

-Texel RateThe Radeon R9 M395X will be a little bit (more or less 19%) more effective at AF than the GeForce GTX 590. (explain)
+Texel RateThe Radeon R9 M395X should be a small bit (about 19%) more effective at texture filtering than the GeForce GTX 590. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison